Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

 \textit{Example:} Let $\M$ be an OM with its tope graph isomorphic to a cycle with $2n$ vertices $C_{2n}$ (see the OM in Figure \ref{fig:1}).
 Every single-element extension in general position with $f$ of this OM results in an OM $\M'$ with its tope graph isomorphic to $C_{2(n+1)}$.
 Then a corner $D$ of $G(\T(\M))$ consists of $n-1$ consecutive vertices on the cycle.
 Removing these vertices results in a path of $n+1$ vertices, isomorphic the tope graph of an affine OM $\A=(\M',f)$.
 Note that such a path is a maximal subgraph of $C_{2n}$ that is isometric.
 On the other hand, if the tope graph of $\M$ is isomorphic to $Q_n$, it is not hard to see by analyzing single-element extensions in general position, that a corner of it must be a single vertex.
+Another example of a corner is given in Figure \ref{fig:3a}.
+In the following, we will establish a connection between corners and solutions to OM programs.
+We shall use these results later to prove the main theorem.
+First we need a result from \cite{Man-82}.

+\begin{lem}[Theorem 8 and Lemma 11 in Chapter 9(iii) of \cite{Man-82}] Let $\A=(\M,g)$ be an affine OM, a halfspace of an OM $\M=(U,\L')$, with $f\in U$ and $X\in \L'$ a cocircutit of $\A$, where $X_f \neq 0$ and $X_g = +$.
+If $X$ is not in a directed cycle in the cocircuit graph of $\A$ with respect to $f$, then there exists a single-element extension $\A'$ of $\A$ with element $e$, such that: \begin{itemize} \item $X$ is extended to a cocircuit $X'$ of $\A'$ with $X'_e=0$. \item The orientation of the edges in the cocircuit graph of $\A'$ with respect to $e$ is the same as if they were oriented with respect to $f$. \end{itemize}